shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Eventually but probably won't implement:
 - persist a user's config to disk
+- want to refactor module context stuff. that was all a bit rushed and jank. also not sure where it would make sense to hold on to characteristics - in the BLE context chars map, or somehwere in modules.
 - add event handeler for disconnect events in the ble manager.
 - maybe make a top right status menu/icon that shows connection status stuff. could also be a button that takes you to a dedicated status page.
 - if dropped connections are still a problem, could have something that polls the mirror every x seconds. as a keep connection alive type thing.